chrisli36/gam-rashoman-set/README.md

-# Exploring and Interacting with the Set of Good Sparse Generalized Additive Models
+# Generating a Diverse Rashomon Set of Good Sparse Generalized Additive Models

-This code finds the Rashomon set of Sparse Generalized Additive Models (GAMs).
+This project expands on the work done in the [FasterRisk paper](https://arxiv.org/abs/2303.16047) (published at NeurIPS'23) and is an extension of the code found in this [Github repository](https://github.com).
 The Rashomon set is the set of all near-optimal models.
-This code is able to approximate the Rashomon set of sparse GAMs by finding the maximum volume ellipsoid inscribed in the true Rashomon set.
-All models within this ellipsoid have a loss within the $\epsilon$ threshold from the optimal loss.
+This code constructs a Rashomon set of sparse GAMs by swapping out features of the optimal sparse solution.
+All generated models have a loss within the $\epsilon$ threshold from the optimal loss.

-Using the maximum volume inscribed ellipsoid enables us to solve many practical challenges of GAMs through efficient convex optimization.
-We can study the importance of variables among a set of well-performing models, called variable importance range.
-We can easily find the model that satisfies monotonicity constraints and other domain-specific constraints and study the abnormal patterns in shape functions.

-To learn more about the algorithm, please read our [research paper](https://arxiv.org/abs/2303.16047) (published at NeurIPS'23).

 ## Background: Sparse GAMs